schinchli/How-to-Become-an-AWS-Solutions-Architect/wordpress-ecs-amazonq/README.md

 ```

 ### 2. Deploy Infrastructure
-Follow the step-by-step commands in the deployment guide below, or use Amazon Q Developer CLI to assist with the deployment.
+Follow the step-by-step commands in the deployment guide below, or use the provided deployment script.

 ## 📋 Infrastructure Components